gmtorres95/SingMeASong/README.md

 ### POST /recommendations

+With this route you can share your recommendations.
 <details>
-  <summary>With this route you can share your recommendation sending a JSON like this one:</summary>
+  <summary>Send a JSON like this one:</summary>

   ```bash
   {